nmfs-ost/noaa-fit-resources/_posts/2021-07-30-version-control2.md

 - [Bitbucket](https://bitbucket.org/)

 ## Basic GIT workflows
-The following offers a basic Git workflow.
-For more information about using Rstudio with Git and Github, see the [Practical R workflow](https://noaa-fisheries-integrated-toolbox.github.io/resources/resources/R-workflow/) workshop series.
+The following offers a basic Git workflow using the command line.
+For more information about using Rstudio with Git and Github, see the [Practical R workflow](https://noaa-fisheries-integrated-toolbox.github.io/resources/resources/R-workflow/) workshop series or [these resources](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/github-account/#general-information-and-resources-for-using-github)

 Starting from scratch:
-- Make a directory folder on your computer where you will work
+1. Make a directory folder on your computer where you will work
-- Initialize it as a  git repo by  changing directory to within that folder and calling the command at the command prompt:
+2. Initialize it as a  git repo by  changing directory to within that folder and calling the command at the command prompt:

 ```git init```